KaiyuHe998/RULEARN_IDEA_project/README.md

 ## Quickstart

-An introductory example is provided in example_notebook.ipynb.
+An introductory example is provided in `example_notebook.ipynb`.
 Feel free to run a single puzzle with selected models to explore the RULEARN environment in action.

 You can also run the following code to solve the puzzle yourself.
 This is the same code we used with human participants in our study.